darshanitaliya/backend_setup/README.md

     npm install

 3. Set up environment variables:
-    Create a .env file in the root directory and add variables
+    Create a .env file in the root directory and add variables.

 4. Start the development server:
     ```bash
     npm run dev

+## Features

+- **Basic Authentication:**
+  Secure login and registration using JSON Web Tokens (JWT) to ensure user identity and data protection.

+- **File Upload Support:**
+  Supports file uploads, either locally or directly to **Cloudinary**, enabling efficient media management.

+- **MongoDB Integration:**
+  Provides CRUD (Create, Read, Update, Delete) operations using **Mongoose**, a powerful ODM library for MongoDB.

+- **Middleware Integration:**
+  Seamlessly handles essential backend operations with middleware like:
+  - **cookie-parser**: For parsing cookies.
+  - **CORS**: To manage cross-origin resource sharing.
+  - **dotenv**: For managing environment variables.

+- **Scalable Structure:**
+  Designed with scalability in mind, making it easy to expand with additional routes, controllers, and services as the project grows.